ducflair/vscode-duc/README.md

 The extension:
 1. Reads the binary .duc file
-2. Downloads the Duc schema file from the official repository
+2. Uses an embedded Duc schema file (downloaded during build time)
 3. Automatically downloads the FlatBuffers compiler (flatc) if needed
 4. Uses the FlatBuffers compiler to convert the binary to JSON
 5. Displays the resulting JSON in a custom editor with syntax highlighting